Bussa's rebellion

 Bussa's rebellion (14–16 April 1816) was the largest slave revolt in Barbadian history.
 The rebellion takes its name from the African-born slave, Bussa, who led the rebellion.
 The rebellion, which was eventually defeated by the colonial militia, was the first of three mass slave rebellions in the British West Indies that shook public faith in slavery in the years leading up to the abolition of slavery in the British Empire and emancipation of former slaves.
 It was followed by the Demerara rebellion of 1823 and by the Baptist War in Jamaica in 1831–1832; these are often referred to as the "late slave rebellions".

+Background

+Barbados was a central commercial point to which slaves from the Gold Coast were imported before further dispersal to other British colonies such as Jamaica and British Guiana.
+Slaves were imported from the Gold Coast to Barbados from the 17th century onward to about the early 19th century.
+The slave revolt on 14 April 1816 in Barbados was led by a slave named Bussa.
+Not much is known about his life before the revolt; scholars today are currently debating his possible origins.
+Bussa was likely a Coromantee, yet there is also reasonable speculation that he may have descended from the Igbo peoples of modern-day south-eastern Nigeria.
+It is also possible that Bussa had both ancestries since slaves trafficked before the rebellion (mid- to late 16th-century shift in colonial demand for African slaves from the Slave Coast) were transported primarily from the Gold Coast and underwent subsequent creolization of the island's African slave population.
+The Bussa's Rebellion, along with other persistent slave rebellions throughout the Caribbean, had given the British Colonial government a further incentive to pass and enact the Slavery Abolition Act 1833, officially abolishing slavery as an institution in all of its Caribbean territories.

 Bussa

 Bussa (/'bʌsə/) was born a free man in West Africa of possible Igbo descent and was captured by African merchants, sold to European slave traders and transported to Barbados in the late 18th century as a slave, where under the Barbados Slave Code slavery had been legal since 1661.
 Not much is known about him and there are no earlier records of him, and virtually no biographical information about Bussa is available.
-Records show a slave named "Bussa" worked as a ranger (a head officer among the slaves) on "Bayley's Plantation" in the parish of Saint Philip around the time of the rebellion.
+Records show a slave named "Bussa" was a ranger (a head officer among the slaves) on "Bayley's Plantation" in the parish of Saint Philip around the time of the rebellion.
 This position would have given Bussa more freedom of movement than the average slave and would have made it easier for him to plan and coordinate the rebellion.